Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/README.md

 ### Quantitative Big Imaging Course 2015
 Here are the lectures, exercises, and additional course materials corresponding to the spring semester 2015 course at ETH Zurich, 227-0966-00L: Quantitative Big Imaging.
-The lectures have been prepared and given by Kevin Mader, Anders Kaestner, Marco Stampanoni, and Maria Büchner.
-Please note the Lecture Slides and PDF do not contain source code, this is only available in the handout.
+The lectures have been prepared and given by Kevin Mader, Anders Kaestner, and Marco Stampanoni.
+Please note the Lecture Slides and PDF do not contain source code, this is only available in the handout file.

 ### Lectures
-- 19th February - Introductory Lecture (M. Stampanoni)
+- 19th February - Introductory Lecture
  - [Lecture Slides](https://github.com/kmader/Quantitative-Big-Imaging-Course/blob/master/Lectures/01-Introduction.pdf?raw=true)
 - 26th February - Image Enhancement (A. Kaestner)
  - [Lecture Slides](https://github.com/kmader/Quantitative-Big-Imaging-Course/blob/master/Lectures/02-Enhanced.pdf?raw=true)